Stephen Stahl: Academic career

 Stahl joined Stanford University in 1981 as an assistant professor of Psychiatry and Behavioural Sciences and taught there till 1985 when he became an adjunct associate professor of psychiatry and behavioural sciences and pharmacology at the University of California Los Angeles while working and living overseas in the UK where he taught at the Institute of Psychiatry, London as a Senior Lecturer and at the Institute of Neurology and the National Hospital for Nervous Diseases, London also as a Senior Lecturer.
 He served as an honorary consultant in psychiatry at the Maudsley Hospital, London from 1985 – 1988.
 In 1988, he joined University of California, San Diego as professor of psychiatry and chief of psychiatry at the San Diego Veterans Affairs Hospital.
 Currently he is an adjunct professor at the University of California San Diego.

 In 2009, he was selected as an honorary senior visiting fellow by the University of Cambridge.
 He also directs psychopharmacology services and academic programs for the California Department of State Hospital System, where he also heads their assessment and treatment efforts to reduce violence.

+At the University of California, Riverside, Stahl serves as Distinguished Health Sciences Clinical Professor of Psychiatry and Neuroscience.
+He is also an adjunct professor of psychiatry at the University of California, San Diego and has held an adjunct appointment at SUNY Upstate Medical University.
+At the University of Cambridge, he has been affiliated with the Department of Psychiatry and Clare Hall as an Honorary Visiting Senior Fellow.

+Stahl has also contributed to postgraduate and continuing medical education in psychopharmacology.
+He has lectured internationally and developed educational programs based on neuroscience and psychiatric pharmacotherapy.
+In 2023, he delivered a Distinguished International Figure in Psychiatry Lecture honoring the first chair of psychiatry at the University of Cambridge.